superbrothers/kubernetes-docs/kubectl_create_job.md

 ## kubectl create job

-Create a job with the specified name.
+Create a job with the specified name

 ### Synopsis